An engaged couple shopping for rings.

 In this write up, we will find out what determines the value of diamonds and how the different pricing mechanisms can affect the final cost of your diamond engagement ring.

-Simple equations can usually be applied to the pricing structure of everyday products we use and buy in the market.
+When it comes to everyday products we buy, simple equations can usually be applied to the pricing structure of how much they cost.
 All you have to do is add up the cost of raw materials, cost of processing, the labor fees of workers, rental and etc…

-When all the costs are added up, you can multiple the resulting amount by a certain profit percentage to get the final retail price.
-Depending on the type of product sold, this markup might vary from brand to brand and the complexity of the distributing system.
+After all the costs are added up, you can multiply the resulting amount by a profit percentage to get the final retail price.
+Depending on the type of product sold, this markup can vary from brand to brand and the complexity of the distributing system.